rcghpge/DFA_Practice/README.md

 # DFA_Practice
-* This is a repo for programming concepts from theortical CS
+* This is a repository for programming concepts from theortical CS
 * The goal is to practice these concepts and learn Mojo language

 ## DFA_1